skx/marionette/README.md

 # marionette

-`marionette` is a proof of concept application which is designed to carry out system automation tasks, much like the well-know configuration-management application puppet.
+`marionette` is a proof of concept application which is designed to carry out system automation tasks, much like the well-known configuration-management application puppet.

 The intention behind this application is to investigate the minimum functionality required to be useful; writing something like puppet is a huge undertaking, but it might be that only a small number of core primitives are actually required in-practice.

-As things stand we have a very small number of built-in modules, to provide the primitives require for turning a blank virtual machine into a host running a few services:
+As things stand we have a small number of built-in modules, to provide the primitives required to turn a blank virtual machine into a host running a few services:

 * Cloning git repositories.
 * Creating/modifying files/directories.